NixOS/cabal2nix/doc/hal8.md

 is going to be that expensive.

-In its last step, `nix-env` creates a "user environment" at `$HOME/.nix-profile`, which simplies use of the installed packages a lot.
+In its last step, `nix-env` creates a "user environment" at `$HOME/.nix-profile`, which simplifies use of the installed packages a lot.
 That environment uses symlinks to create a view of the Nix store that combines those packages that have been installed into a single hierarchy.
 For example, the path `~/.nix-profile/bin/ghc` will be a symlink to